Contact geometric mechanics: the Tulczyjew triples: The contact Tulczyjew triples

 \subsection{A comparison with other concepts of contact Tulczyjew triples}

-We have constructed the contact Tulczyjew triple starting from classical Tulczyjew triple for the manifold $P=L^\times$ and dividing diagram (\ref{zb}) by the action of $\R^\times$.
-As a result we have obtained diagram (\ref{gTt}) and its dynamical consequence (\ref{dTt}).
+We have constructed a contact Tulczyjew triple starting from the classical Tulczyjew triple for the manifold $P=L^\times$, and dividing the diagram (\ref{zb}) by the action of $\R^\times$.
+As a result, we have obtained the diagram (\ref{gTt}) and its dynamical consequence (\ref{dTt}).
 In the case when $L^\times$ is the trivial bundle $L^\times=M\times \R^\times$, one can propose an alternative version of the Lagrangian side of the triple which was first constructed in \cite{Esen:2021}.
 Let us consider the following principal $\R^\times$ bundle,

 with the $\Rt$-action